 Students may apply for specialization standing in histotechnology after completing the Clinical and Diagnostic Sciences core curriculum.
 Application to the hospital-based internship is typically made during the winter semester of the sophomore year.
 Students will be informed of acceptance in June and begin the internship in August of the next calendar year.
 Application for specialization standing and internship usually coincide for histotechnology.

 The junior year consists of the prescribed professional course requirements at Oakland University.
-The senior year consists of a 12-month internship at the Beaumont Hospital, Royal Oak, School of Histotechnology.
-Acceptance into the internship program is competitive and is based on grade point average, personal interview and letters of recommendation.
+The senior year consists of a 12-month internship at the Beaumont Health, Royal Oak, School of Histotechnology.
+Acceptance into the internship program is competitive and based on grade point average, personal interview and letters of recommendation.

 Histotechnology specialization professional course requirements

 Students in the histotechnology specialization must complete the following courses

 Nuclear Medicine Technologists utilize small amounts of radioactive materials for diagnosis, therapy and research.
 Diagnosis can involve organ imaging using gamma counters to detect radioactive material administered to the patient or analysis of biologic specimens to detect levels of various substances.
 Therapeutic doses of radioactive materials are also given to patients to treat specific diseases.